ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ### Controlling the time

-We are going to create the function `_startTimer` inside the `tenSecondsMathGame` object.
+We are going to create the function `_startTimer` inside the `TenSecondsMathGame` object.
 This function will call another function to check recurrently if the time is over.

 ### Checking the time

-Create a function `_checkTimer` in the `tenSecondsMathGame` object to check the time left in the clock.
-If it's greater than 0, the game continue and substract a second.
+Create a function `_checkTimer` in the `TenSecondsMathGame` object to check the time left in the clock.
+If it's greater than 0, the game continues and substracts a second.
 When the clock reaches 0, we will stop the execution of the clock.

-First, try to print in the console this timer once application starts.
+First, try to print timer in the console once the application starts.
 It will be shown in the console every second.
 Lastly, it will print "Time is over!" when zero is reached.

 ![Timer pic](https://i.imgur.com/m4W8PRi.png)

 :::success
-The clock will start when the user answers correctly the first question.
+The clock will start when the user answers the first question correctly.
 :::

 ### That is correct!